thelittlewonder/aksh-backend/README.md

 * `index.js` : The entry point of the express app.
 * `queries.js` : This file houses all required methods for geographical queries.
 * `queryMapping.js` : This file maps intent obtained from natural language processing to respective database query.

+* `populate-database.js` : This script reads given data from ISRO and populates MongoDB database to optimize queries.